Faster and smarter in the app... Download now

 Dubai Travel Guide

-Dubai is considered by some as the Las Vegas of the Middle East - with luxury hotels, all day entertainment and high-end shopping.
-It may be the playground of the rich and famous, but it is possible to visit on a budget.
-Here's what we cover in our Dubai Travel Guide!
+Dubai's well known as the Las Vegas of the Middle East, with luxury hotels, all-day entertainment and high-end shopping.
+It may be the playground of the rich and famous, but it's absolutely possible to visit on a budget.
+Here's everything you need to know about your trip to Dubai.

 Practical Information